JazzMaster/LazGFX/README.md

 #### This project cannot use:

-	VESA/Direct Video Driver access (kernel is in ring3, not ring0) DOS or DPMI code(Code requires 16bit mode: Already in 32 and 64 bit mode) Assembler hacks/ INT10 or INT21 code (MS DOS specific)
+	VESA/Direct Video Driver access (kernel is in ring3, not ring0) Assembler / INT10 or INT21 code (MS DOS specific)

 ### The objective of this package